k4cg/k4status/README.md

             ],
+            "unit": "%", // Unit of measurement within database "validity": 0 // Period of validity in seconds, set to 0 to disable check },
+        "carbondioxide": {
+            "id": [ // List of sensors
+                {
+                    "entity": "", // Entity ID of sensor within database "location": "" // Human readable location of sensor }
+            ],
-            "unit": "%", // Unit of measurement within database "validity": 0 // Period of validity in seconds, set to 0 to disable check }
+            "unit": "ppm", // Unit of measurement within database "validity": 0 // Period of validity in seconds, set to 0 to disable check }
     },
     "cache_time": {